Jobs

 • Harvesting: salad greens are harvested mechanically 2 days/week Mar-Oct; carrots are harvested mechanically 3-4 times total Aug-Oct

-• Washing & packing: salad greens are washed using dunk tanks & commercial spinners 2 days/week Mar-Oct; carrots are washed using a barrel washer 1-2 days/week Aug-Mar.
-Salad greens and carrots are all packed manually.
+• Washing & packing: salad greens are washed using dunk tanks & commercial spinners 2 days/week Mar-Oct; carrots are washed using a barrel washer 1-2 days/week Sept-Mar.
+Salad greens and carrots are packed manually.

 • Wash and sanitize crates with a rinse conveyor approximately once/week Mar-Oct